-DESCRIPTION ANNUAL BUDGET ANNUAL ACTUAL DIFFERENCE BETWEEN ACTUAL AND FINAL BUDGET % EXPENDITURE VARIANCE REASONS FOR VARIANCE Eskom hence the unauthorised expenditure as it was initially budgeted under the capital expenditure while under construction as work in progress and currently it should be part of the operational expenditure.
-The municipality could not have budgeted for this expenditure as we were not aware as to when Eskom would finalise their processes.
+DESCRIPTION ANNUAL BUDGET ANNUAL ACTUAL DIFFERENCE BETWEEN ACTUAL AND FINAL BUDGET % EXPENDITURE VARIANCE REASONS FOR VARIANCE the project with the exception of energizing since it is the responsibility of Eskom.
+Eskom managed to Energize and finalise the process during the 2021/22 financial year.
+Due to the fact that Eskom is responsible for providing electricity and maintenance of the Infrastructure going forward.
+The municipality needs to transfer the asset to Eskom hence the unauthorized expenditure as it was initially budgeted under the capital expenditure while under construction as work in progress and currently it should be part of the operational expenditure.
+The municipality could not have budgeted for this expenditure as we were not aware as to when

+DESCRIPTION ANNUAL BUDGET ANNUAL ACTUAL DIFFERENCE BETWEEN ACTUAL AND FINAL BUDGET % EXPENDITURE VARIANCE REASONS FOR VARIANCE Eskom would finalize their processes.
 TOTAL OPERATING EXPENDITURE 226,747,121 226,890,737 (143,616) 100 -0